quicwg/base-drafts/draft-ietf-quic-spin-exp.md

 the RTT, measuring the spin bit provides information about the application period, not the network RTT.

-Simple heuristics based on the observed data rate per flow or changes in the RTT series can be used to reject bad RTT samples due to application or flow control limitation; for example, QoF {{TMA-QOF}} rejects component RTTs significantly higher than RTTs over the history of the flow.
+Simple heuristics based on the observed data rate per flow or changes in the RTT series can be used to reject bad RTT samples due to lost or reordered edges in the spin signal, as well as application or flow control limitation; for example, QoF {{TMA-QOF}} rejects component RTTs significantly higher than RTTs over the history of the flow.
 These heuristics may use the handshake RTT as an initial RTT estimate for a given flow.

 An on-path observer that can see traffic in both directions (from client to server and from server to client) can also use the spin bit to measure